 Students must enroll in SPAN:6210 Fiction Workshop, SPAN:6220 Poetry Workshop, and SPAN:6241 Creative Project Development during each year of residence in the program.
 Groups of 8-12 students read and critique each other's work in these courses.

-The M.F.A. in Spanish requires the following course work.
+The M.F.A. with a major in Spanish creative writing requires the following course work.

 |All of these:|